 Enneagram type twos fear being unwanted or unloved by those around them.
 They tend to innately, perhaps even subconsciously, believe that love is gained and earned by serving others.

-Their most basic desire is to be loved and accepted.
-They generally express this by being extremely attentive to the needs of those around them, helping other people in any way they can.
+Their most basic desire is to be fully loved and accepted.
+They generally express this by being extremely attentive to the needs of those around them and helping other people in any way they can.

 Caregivers can tend to repress their own negative emotions or channel them into more positive or typically acceptable emotions, in order to be perceived as more desirable.

-In summary, Enneagram 2 personality types tend to...
+In summary, Enneagram Type 2 personalities tend to...